-Certain emergency situations may require law enforcement to gauge a person’s reaction and to be able to persuade and negotiate with people who are considering committing crimes.
+Certain emergencies may require law enforcement to gauge a person’s reaction and to be able to persuade and negotiate with people who are considering committing crimes.
 Remaining calm can help an officer make the right moves during tricky situations.

 Enjoy Serving Others

 Although law enforcement is a rewarding job that comes with a lot of power, it’s not the most glorious job out there.
 As public servants, officers work to serve their communities in situations that are not always heroic or important.
 Sometimes, officers are called to check up on minor problems between community members, and while these may seem like minor issues, the way law enforcement handles situations determines the amount of trust a community can have in their local police officers.

 As first responders, police officers are often on the front lines of emergencies that may be highly dangerous.
 This puts them in the way of danger regularly, which can induce more anxiety than some people can handle.
 Police officers are called to respond to situations involving people who are intoxicated, holding weapons, or who are threatening others.
 They are the people who stand between violent criminals and civilians.

 Even when the situations aren’t particularly dangerous, being out in the community and helping others all the time can lead to some risky scenarios.
 Earlier this year, a police officer near Scottsdale, Arizona, was struck and killed by a distracted driver during a traffic stop as he stood outside the driver’s side car door.
 Police officers are often required to stop vehicles in the middle of traffic when they see drivers speeding, driving with their lights out, or engaging in other risky behavior, which can be dangerous.

 Other Crime-fighting Careers